PhantomAppDevelopment/firebase-as3/auth/email/README.md

 3. Click the `SIGN-IN METHOD` button in the top menu and then select `Email/Password` from the providers list.
 4. Click the `Enable` toggle button and set it to `on` and then press the `Save` button.

-You might also want to repeat these steps for the `Anonymous` provider (only if you want to have Anonymous users).
+You might also want to repeat these steps for the `Anonymous` provider only if you want to have Anonymous users.

 ## Implementation